Current Track conditions

 The details and latest information of the Wilson and Torbay Inlets can be found on the Denmark/Albany Section by Section guide.

-Leaders of groups should notify DEC of their intention to stay overnight at any Bibbulmun Track campsites, using a Notice of Intent form.
+Leaders of groups should notify DPAW of their intention to stay overnight at any Bibbulmun Track campsites, using a Notice of Intent form.

 Leaders should note that groups walking the Track and staying overnight night at Bibbulmun Track campsites should not exceed 17 in total.
 Day walk groups should not exceed 20 people.